FAQ

 What tools are available to me on ArtStation to make sure my artwork is not used for training AI?

-ArtStation has just released an update to our platform and terms of service where projects tagged using “NoAI” will automatically be assigned an HTML “NoAI” meta tag.
+ArtStation has released an update to our platform and terms of service where projects tagged using “NoAI” will automatically be assigned an HTML “NoAI” meta tag.
 This will explicitly disallow the use of the content by AI systems and mark the project so that they know they are not allowed to use it.

 You can read more about the updated terms of service here and read more about how to use the new NoAI tag here.